xu/openapi/source/index.html.md

 Field               | Data Type | Description
 ---------           | --------- | -----------
 id                  | integer   | order id
-symbol              | string    | The trading symbol to trade, e.g. btcusdt, bccbtc price               | string    | The limit price of limit order created-at          | int       | The timestamp in milliseconds when the order was created
+client-order-id | string | Client order id, can be returned from all open orders (if specified). symbol              | string    | The trading symbol to trade, e.g. btcusdt, bccbtc price               | string    | The limit price of limit order created-at          | int       | The timestamp in milliseconds when the order was created